 Slate is known to cut to slightly flat surfaces, making fractured slate a popular choice for walking surfaces.
 This can be stamped on the entire surface as one continuous stone slab.
 It can also be stamped as interlocking pavers in a random ashlar pattern.
 Edges are often straight with square edges.

 Remember the old pavements from olden times?
 A cobblestone pattern features cube-like pavers with rounded corners.
-This can be laid out in straight lines, in a running brick fashion, or a more decorative pattern, like European fan.
+This can be laid out in straight lines, in a running brick fashion, or in a more decorative pattern, like a European fan.

 Flagstone is one of the most common masonry patterns in concrete stamping.
 It features irregularly sized stones in varying colors.
 The color options for a flagstone surface is almost limitless.
 This can be made more realistic with manual concrete staining.

 The stamped concrete brick patterns is quite easy to play around with its uniform size.
 It can be laid out in the traditional running brick pattern, where the ends of bricks in each pattern are aligned with the middle part of each brick in the next.
 Other patterns include herringbone, basket weave, and variegated.

 Tiles are the easiest masonry patterns in stamped concrete, popularly used on pool decks and patios.
 Most contractors cut or score the overlay instead of stamping on it.
 The tiles are stained and sealed to replicate real outdoor tile.

 Pavers come in a wide range of sizes, shapes, and colors.
 The most popular shapes are brick, cube, fan, trihex, dumble, zigzag, and more.
 The pavers can be arranged in several patterns for a more decorative look.
 Stamping can effectively imitate all types of patterns.